HomePolitics and Current AffairsNo jawan, no kisan, BJP wins sabka samman!

 The party relied heavily on Dalit votes, but the rivalry between Hooda and Kumari Selja, a prominent Dalit leader, intensified when Selja was sidelined during the campaign.
 Selja had been instrumental in the Congress's recent Lok Sabha success, where the party won five out of ten seats.

 The Congress began its campaign well, initially consolidating Jat votes in its favor.
-However, BJP strategists, led by former Rajasthan BJP president Satish Poonia—a Jat himself—quickly mobilized party workers to consolidate non-Jat votes.
+However, BJP strategists, led by former BJP president Satish Poonia—a Jat himself—quickly mobilized party workers to consolidate non-Jat votes.

 This move resonated strongly, particularly in the Ahirwal region bordering Delhi, where Yadavs came out in large numbers to support the BJP, hoping that Union Minister Rao Inderjit Singh, son of former Haryana Chief Minister Rao Birendra Singh, could become Chief Minister.
 The Yadavs did not want another Jat-led government after ten years under Bhupinder Hooda.